edmBernard/redis-monitor/README.md

 - `c + 000` : counter to track # of pub for the first pattern

 TODO:
-- Clean code add abstraction for rocksdb to be able to desactivate it (persistance) and only using standard C++ type (map/vector)
+- Clean code add
+- Add abstraction for rocksdb to be able to desactivate it (persistance) and only using standard C++ type (map/vector)
 - add 3 letters alias for keys in command line currently key alias in database is its index in command line